blockbridge/blockbridge-kb/release/5.1/index.md

 kernel 5.4.21, based on the Long-Term Support (LTS) stream.
-We continue to monitor kernel development for activity related to NVMe support, network drivers, server platforms, and all block-layer bug fixes from upstream linux.
+We continue to monitor kernel development for activity related to NVMe support, network drivers, server platforms, and all block-layer bug fixes from upstream Linux.
 The bare-metal and cloud images include the blockbridge kernel built-in.
 * **Centos 7.9:** The latest CentOS 7.9 release is now the base for all Blockbridge pre-built bare-metal and cloud images.
 * **AMD EPYC Naples & Rome:** With the 5.0 release, we began shipping